nestauk/ds-cookiecutter/docs/docs/index.md

 Often in an analysis you have long-running steps that preprocess data or train models.
 If these steps have been run already, you don't want to wait to rerun them every time.
 [`make`](https://www.gnu.org/software/make/) is one of the simplest ways for managing steps that depend on each other, especially the long-running ones.
 Make is a common tool on Unix-based platforms.
 Following the [`make` documentation](https://www.gnu.org/software/make/), [Makefile conventions](https://www.gnu.org/prep/standards/html_node/Makefile-Conventions.html#Makefile-Conventions), and [portability guide](http://www.gnu.org/savannah-checkouts/gnu/autoconf/manual/autoconf-2.69/html_node/Portable-Make.html#Portable-Make) will help ensure your Makefiles work effectively across systems.
 Here are [some](http://zmjones.com/make/) [examples](http://blog.kaggle.com/2012/10/15/make-for-data-scientists/) to [get started](https://web.archive.org/web/20150206054212/http://www.bioinformaticszen.com/post/decomplected-workflows-makefiles/).
 A number of data folks use `make` as their tool of choice, including [Mike Bostock](https://bost.ocks.org/mike/make/).

-There are other tools for managing DAGs that are written in Python instead of a DSL (e.g., [Luigi](http://luigi.readthedocs.org/en/stable/index.html) and [Airflow](http://pythonhosted.org/airflow/cli.html)).
-Feel free to use these if they are more appropriate for your analysis though.
+There are other tools for managing DAGs that are written in Python instead of a DSL (e.g., [Luigi](http://luigi.readthedocs.org/en/stable/index.html) which is used in [Nesta's production system](https://github.com/nestauk/nesta/tree/dev/nesta/production)) - though these generally impose more constraints which can slow down the prototyping stage.

 While `make` is good for managing quick, and simple steps rerunning a complicated DAG may take a large amount of time to perform when perhaps only the last stage has actually changed.
-Of course, one could only run the last stage but how do you know with certainty that no other long lived stage has changed since you last ran it.
+Of course, one could only run the last stage but how do you know with certainty that no other long lived stage has changed since you last ran it?

 This is why we need data and model version control (see [DVC](#data-and-model-version-control-with-dvc)).

+Several generic `make` commands are made [available](make_commands) within the cookiecutter for performing certain tasks.

 ### Build from the environment up